fanzou99/fanzou99.github.io/README.md

 Here is my [CV](files/CV_FanZou.pdf).
 You can find my publications [here](https://ui.adsabs.harvard.edu/public-libraries/yzJT8uBtSWiFxHXu9T26mw).

 # Research
 I list my first- or corresponding-author articles below.
-They are grouped by topics.\\\\
+They are grouped by topics.<br>
 My most important results so far include:\\
 (i) Developing the multiwavelength data foundation in three Deep-Drilling Fields of the Vera C. Rubin Observatory Legacy Survey of Space and Time;\\
 (ii) Providing the most robust current constraintes on the MBH growth for massive galaxies between z=0-4;\\